rddunphy/pwg/README.md

  - secure (`lunsxC{15}` - e.g., `1a#Y[9&£#fAZ<N<U3e6$`)
  - pin (`n{4}` - e.g., `4406`)
  - colour (`h{6}` - e.g., `03be72`)
- - pronounceable

-### Pronounceable passwords

-Pronounceable passwords are lower case passwords generated using common character n-grams from the English language.
-The n-grams are taken from [tables created by Peter Norvig](http://norvig.com/mayzner.html), and can be found in the `data` directory.

 ### Custom types